Title

 Results

-Everyone at UWEC recognized the success of the redesign process, which introduced a new brand to the wider community of students and faculty.
-The new site features a bold, vibrant look, clearer site architecture, clearer user roles and responsibilities, and improved accessibility and site performance.
+The rebuild launched in step with the university's refreshed brand, introducing a new look and feel to the wider UWEC community of students, faculty, and prospective students.
+The new site features a bold, vibrant visual identity, clearer site architecture, clearer user roles and responsibilities, and improved accessibility and site performance.

-Electric Citizen continues to partner with UWEC post-launch, assisting with both maintenance and site improvements, including a site-wide refresh to the site theme to match additional revisions to the brand and marketing materials.
+Electric Citizen continues to partner with UWEC post-launch on maintenance and site improvements, including a site-wide theme refresh to align with additional brand and marketing updates.